Strolling around my local nursery, I came across the most adorable little Thimble Cactus plants.

 Frequently asked questions about the Thimble Cactus

-Yes, it makes a very attractive indoor plant in a small pot.
-You can also include it in a small rock garden on a patio, or even use it to decorate a fairy garden!
+A Thimble Cactus can grow indoors in a small pot.
+You can also include it in a small rock garden on a patio, or even use it to decorate a fairy garden.

 Is Thimble Cactus easy to care for?